daniel-rusu/pods4k/immutable-arrays/README.md

 ## Key Benefits

+* **Clean & Readable**
+    * Usages look the same as lists for most operations making it a clean and easy transition
 * **True Immutability**
-    * Unlike read-only lists, Immutable Arrays cannot be mutated through casting.
+    * Unlike read-only lists, Immutable Arrays cannot be mutated through casting
 * **Memory Efficiency**
-    * Uses up to 24 times less memory than lists when working with one of the 8 base types.
+    * Up to 32 times less memory than lists!
 * **Performance**
-    * Up to 12 times faster than lists when operating on one of the 8 base types.
+    * Up to 12 times faster than lists!
-    * Hundreds of specializations makes it significantly more efficient than even regular arrays for dozens of commonly used operations.
 * **Type Safety**
-    * Leverages Kotlin's type system to prevent mutation attempts at compile time.
+    * Prevents mutation attempts at compile time
-* **Clean & Readable**
-    * Usages look almost identical to the way we use read-only lists resulting in clean and readable code.

-Whether you're working on performance-critical applications, dealing with large datasets, working in efficiency-constrained environments, or simply want the added data integrity of true immutability, Immutable Arrays are a great addition to Android and JVM-based projects.
+Whether you're dealing with memory-constrained environments, performance-sensitive workloads, or simply want the added integrity of true immutability, Immutable Arrays are a great addition to any Android or JVM backend server applications.

 ## Usage